Brașov

-According to the 2021 census, Brașov is the 6th most populous city in Romania.
-The metropolitan area is home to 382,896 residents (as of 2011).
+According to the 2021 census, with 237,589 inhabitants, Brașov is the 6th most populous city in Romania.
+The metropolitan area was home to 371,802 residents.

 Brașov is located in the central part of the country, about 166 km north of Bucharest and 380 km from the Black Sea.
 It is surrounded by the Southern Carpathians and is part of the historical region of Transylvania.

-Historically, the city was the center of the Burzenland (Țara Bârsei), once dominated by the Transylvanian Saxons (Siebenbürger Sachsen), and a significant commercial hub on the trade roads between Austria (then Archduchy of Austria, within the Habsburg monarchy, and subsequently Austrian Empire) and Turkey (then Ottoman Empire).
+Historically, the city was the centre of the Burzenland (Țara Bârsei), once dominated by the Transylvanian Saxons (Siebenbürger Sachsen), and a significant commercial hub on the trade roads between Austria (then Archduchy of Austria, within the Habsburg monarchy, and subsequently Austrian Empire) and Turkey (then Ottoman Empire).
 It is also where the national anthem of Romania was first sung.

 Names

 Brassovia, Brassó, Brașov, etc.

 According to Dragoș Moldovanu, the name of Brașov came from the name of local river named Bârsa (also pronounced as "Bărsa") that was adopted by Slavs and transformed to Barsa, and later to Barsov, finally to Brasov.
 According to Pál Binder, the current Romanian and the Hungarian name Brassó ([ˈbrɒʃʃoː]) are derived from the Turkic word barasu, meaning "white water" with a Slavic suffix -ov.
 Other linguists proposed various etymologies including an Old Slavic anthroponym Brasa.
 The first attested mention of this name is Terra Saxonum de Barasu ("Saxon Land of Baras") in a 1252 document issued by Béla IV of Hungary.
 According to some historians, Corona was name of the city-fortress while Brassó was referring to the county, while others consider both names may refer to the city and the county as well.